bradgwest/paap/write/paper.md

 dimension reduction.
 Intuitively, this can be thought of as a function which outputs whether a certain feature is found anywhere within a subsection of a layer.

-The combined effect of these three components; (1) limiting network connectedness, (2) sharing weights within layers, and (3) dimension reduction via pooling layers; is a network which builds a set of feature detectors while simultaneously reducing dimensionality of the input image, resulting in a vector containing information on the spatial structure of the input image.
+The combined effect of these three components ((1) limiting network connectedness, (2) sharing weights within layers, and (3) dimension reduction via pooling layers) is a network which builds a set of feature detectors while simultaneously reducing dimensionality of the input image, resulting in a vector containing information on the spatial structure of the input image.